x-s0/UpKeep/README.md

 UpKeep - Version 1.0
-Author: x-so
 =====================================

 Overview
 --------
 UpKeep is an open-source Tkinter-based application designed to help troubleshoot and maintain Windows PCs.
-It provides a user-friendly interface with buttons to run diagnostic and repair batch scripts, displaying their output directly in the app.
+It provides a user-friendly interface, diagnostic and repair batch scripts, displaying their output directly in the app.
 Reports are saved for later review, and the app is customizable for additional functionality.

 Features
 --------